MerosCrypto/Meros/docs/Protocol/Merit.md

 ### Violations in Meros

-- Meros doesn't check that BlockHeader's have valid significant fields.
 - Meros allows Verification Packets which contain archived Verifications.
 - Meros doesn't check that Blocks Verification Packets' Merits are greater than significant.
 - Meros doesn't check that every predecessor has an archived Verification Packet.